Apprentice-Alchemist/KincHL/README.md

 Hashlink bindings for [Kinc](https://github.com/Kode/Kinc)

+## Building

-### Building
+### Windows

-On windows the kincfile expects an environment variable called HASHLINK to point to your hashlink installation, which should have the following structure :
+The kfile expects an environment variable called HASHLINK to point to your hashlink installation, which should have the following structure :
 ```
 %HASHLINK%
     - hl.exe